vietai/dab/README.md

 }
 ```

-The remaining of this `README` is for those who cannot have access to our Colab Notebook and/or only need quick reference to the command syntax of our code.
+The remaining of this `README` is for those who cannot have access to our Colab Notebooks and/or only need a quick reference to the command syntax of our code.

 # Requirements